Balbir89/stock-market-sentiment-analysis/README.md

 **Acknowledgments**

-Sentiment analysis powered by the VADER tool from the nltk library.
+Sentiment Analysis: VADER - NLTK

-Stock price data sourced from publicly available datasets.
+Stock data: From publicly available sources

 ---

-Contact Me, I'm Balbir Singh

-Email: balbirbhatia.20@gmail.com

----

 **Thank you for exploring this project!**

-If you want, I can help you customize the placeholders (like your GitHub username or email).
+ I'm Balbir Singh, If you want, I can help you customize the placeholders (like your GitHub username or email).
 Just let me know!
 Updated for: Balbir Singh – https://github.com/Balbir89

 ---